 Exhibits and Contests

 Students share their work with their classmates and the greater art world through exhibitions and local and national competitions.
-Organized by senior interns, we host three exhibits in our library gallery every year featuring a variety of works by students at all levels.
+We host three exhibits in our library gallery every year, organized by senior interns and featuring a variety of works by students at all levels.
 In addition, our students regularly win awards in the national Scholastic Art & Writing Awards, as well as local contests such as the Weston Portfolio black-and-white film photography competition, which includes submissions from college students.

 The Monterey Peninsula has a rich history in the arts.
 In fact, before Santa Catalina was here, these grounds were home to a community of artists—including none other than Salvador Dali.